XertroV/conway-chekers/README.md

-# Elm project
+# Conway's Checkers

-## Getting started

-You need to have [Elm](http://elm-lang.org/) 0.18 installed on your machine.

-Compile this project with:

-    elm make src/Main.elm

-Then view it:

-    elm reactor

-started at 10.18
+I started this as a "how quick" type challenge.
+Started at 10.18pm.
+Finished 3:15am.